utsanjan/Google-Meet-Attender-Bot/README.md

 now repalce `Utsanjan Maity CSE/18/27` with your name and roll.
 ```

----

-# How to Deploy it on Heroku
+# Deploy it on Heroku

 > Why do we need it to deploy on heroku ?